Colleen Barrett: Leadership style

-Barrett is well known for her focus on servant leadership.
-She focuses on egalitarian principles and treating all employees equally.
+Barrett was well known for her focus on servant leadership.
+She focused on egalitarian principles and treating all employees equally.
 Her general philosophy is that if you treat your employees well, they will treat your customers well, who in turn will come back and treat your share-holders well.
-She is a strong believer in the Golden Rule, and had it posted visibly in all Southwest locations.
-She has focused on hiring for fit over skill.

-Barrett has written a book with Ken Blanchard on her leadership philosophy titled Lead with LUV.
+She was a strong believer in the Golden Rule, and had it posted visibly in all Southwest locations.
+She had focused on hiring for fit over skill.
+In 2010, Barrett published a book with Ken Blanchard on her leadership philosophy titled Lead with LUV.

+Death

+Barrett died on May 8, 2024, at age 79.

 Awards and recognitions

-Barrett has stated, "You can't do things to get accolades; you do things because they are the right thing to do."
-Nonetheless, she has been the recipient of numerous honors throughout her career, including the following:
+Barrett had stated, "You can't do things to get accolades; you do things because they are the right thing to do."
+Nonetheless, she had been the recipient of numerous honors throughout her career, including the following: